fluttelephant/dribbble/README.md

 # :rocket: Dribbble UI Implementations

-Some Dribbble UIs make with Flutter by our community (Dart & Flutter).
+Some Dribbble UIs make with Flutter by our french community (Dart & Flutter).

 ## :wave: Discord Group